Janna Wale

 Her work sits at the intersection of Indigenous leadership, climate science, and public policy.

-She is sought after for bridging Indigenous and Western knowledge systems and supporting ethical, relational approaches to climate action across government, research, and policy spaces.
+She works to bridge Indigenous and Western knowledge systems and supports ethical, relational approaches to climate action across government, research, and policy spaces.

 She advises, writes, and speaks widely, and is known for her commitment to reciprocity, relational accountability, and doing climate work in a good way.
-She holds a bachelor of Natural Resource Sciences (B. Nrsc.) from Thompson Rivers University, and a M.Sc. in Interdisciplinary Sustainability from UBC Okanagan.
+She holds a bachelor of Natural Resource Sciences (B. Nrsc.) from Thompson Rivers University, and a Masters in Science (M.Sc.) in Interdisciplinary Sustainability from the University of British Columbia - Okanagan.

 Logo & Meaning